Chuck Yeager: Awards and decorations

 In 1973, Yeager was inducted into the National Aviation Hall of Fame, arguably aviation's highest honor.
 In 1974, Yeager received the Golden Plate Award of the American Academy of Achievement.
 In December 1975, the U.S. Congress awarded Yeager a silver medal "equivalent to a noncombat Medal of Honor ... for contributing immeasurably to aerospace science by risking his life in piloting the X-1 research airplane faster than the speed of sound on October 14, 1947".
 President Gerald Ford presented the medal to Yeager in a ceremony at the White House on December 8, 1976.

-Yeager, who never attended college and was often modest about his background, is considered by many, including Flying Magazine, the California Hall of Fame, the State of West Virginia, National Aviation Hall of Fame, a few U.S. presidents, and the United States Army Air Force, to be one of the greatest pilots of all time.
+Yeager never attended college and was often modest about his background, but is considered by many, including Flying Magazine, the California Hall of Fame, the State of West Virginia, National Aviation Hall of Fame, a few U.S. presidents, and the United States Army Air Force, to be one of the greatest pilots of all time.
 Air & Space/Smithsonian magazine ranked him the fifth greatest pilot of all time in 2003.
-Despite his lack of higher education, West Virginia's Marshall University named its highest academic scholarship the Society of Yeager Scholars in his honor.
-Yeager was also the chairman of Experimental Aircraft Association (EAA)'s Young Eagle Program from 1994 to 2004, and was named the program's chairman emeritus.
+Regardless of his lack of higher education, West Virginia's Marshall University named its highest academic scholarship the Society of Yeager Scholars in his honor.
+He was the chairman of Experimental Aircraft Association (EAA)'s Young Eagle Program from 1994 to 2004, and was named the program's chairman emeritus.

 In 1966, Yeager was inducted into the International Air & Space Hall of Fame.
 He was inducted into the International Space Hall of Fame in 1981.
 He was inducted into the Aerospace Walk of Honor 1990 inaugural class.

 Yeager Airport in Charleston, West Virginia, is named in his honor.
 The Interstate 64/Interstate 77 bridge over the Kanawha River in Charleston is named in his honor.
 He also flew directly under the Kanawha Bridge and West Virginia named it the Chuck E. Yeager Bridge.
-On October 19, 2006, the state of West Virginia also honored Yeager with a marker along Corridor G (part of U.S. Highway 119) in his home Lincoln County, and also renamed part of the highway the Yeager Highway.
+On October 19, 2006, the state of West Virginia also honored Yeager with a marker along Corridor G (part of U.S. Highway 119) in his home Lincoln County, and also renamed part of it the Yeager Highway.

 Yeager was an honorary board member of the humanitarian organization Wings of Hope.
 On August 25, 2009, Governor Arnold Schwarzenegger and Maria Shriver announced that Yeager would be one of 13 California Hall of Fame inductees in The California Museum's yearlong exhibit.
 The induction ceremony was on December 1, 2009, in Sacramento, California.
 Flying Magazine ranked Yeager number 5 on its 2013 list of The 51 Heroes of Aviation; for many years, he was the highest-ranked living person on the list.

 The Civil Air Patrol, the volunteer auxiliary of the USAF, awards the Charles E. "Chuck" Yeager Award to its senior members as part of its Aerospace Education program.